Preschool Speech Therapy: Tips and Strategies for Success

 Understanding Preschool Speech Development

-As your preschooler starts their communication journey, it's helpful to understand the two main areas of language development: expressive and receptive.
+As your preschooler begins developing their communication skills, it’s useful to understand the two main aspects of language development: expressive and receptive language.

-18-24 Months: Uses simple two-word phrases and can follow simple commands.
+• 18-24 Months: May begin using simple two-word phrases and following basic commands.

-3 Years Old: Uses three-word sentences and asks basic questions (e.g., "What's that?").
+• 3 Years Old: Often starts using three-word sentences and asking basic questions like “What’s that?”

-Receptive Language: This refers to your child's ability to understand what others are saying to them.
-Here are some milestones to look for in receptive language development:
+Receptive language development refers to your child’s ability to understand what others are saying.
+Here are some general milestones to keep in mind:

-12-18 Months: Understands simple commands and points to familiar objects when named.
+• 12-18 Months: May begin understanding simple commands and pointing to familiar objects when named.

-2 Years Old: Follows two-step directions and understands basic questions (e.g., "Where is your nose?").
+• 2 Years Old: Often starts following two-step directions and understanding basic questions like “Where is your nose?”

-3 Years Old: Understands most conversations directed at them and can follow simple stories.
+• 3 Years Old: Typically begins understanding most conversations directed at them and following simple stories.

-Social Skills: Communication isn't just about words!
-Social skills are crucial for using language effectively in different situations.
+Communication isn't just about words!
+Social skills allow children to use language effectively in different situations.
 Preschoolers are learning to take turns, use appropriate gestures and facial expressions, and engage in conversations.
-If you notice challenges in these areas, seek support from your child's doctor or a speech-language pathologist.
+If you notice challenges in these areas, seek support from your child's doctor or a speech pathologist.

 Top Signs Your Child Might Need Preschool Speech Therapy